kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 This demo will do the following steps:

 - Consume streaming data from MQTT Broker HiveMQ via a Kafka Consumer
+- Ingest, store and scale the IoT data with Apache Kafka and Confluent Platform
 - Preprocess the data with KSQL (filter, transform)
 - Ingest the data into TensorFlow  (tf.data and tensorflow-io)
 - Build, train and save the model  (TensorFlow 2.0 API)